hundred-finance/hundred-dao/README.md

-# curve-dao-contracts
+# hundred-dao

-Vyper contracts used in the [Curve](https://www.curve.fi/) Governance DAO.
+Vyper contracts used in the [Hundred](https://hundred.finance) Governance DAO (forked and adapted from [Curve Dao contracts](https://github.com/curvefi/curve-dao-contracts)).

 ## Overview

-Curve DAO consists of multiple smart contracts connected by [Aragon](https://github.com/aragon/aragonOS).
-Interaction with Aragon occurs through a [modified implementation](https://github.com/curvefi/curve-aragon-voting) of the [Aragon Voting App](https://github.com/aragon/aragon-apps/tree/master/apps/voting).
-Aragon's standard one token, one vote method is replaced with a weighting system based on locking tokens.
-Curve DAO has a token (CRV) which is used for both governance and value accrual.
+Hundred DAO consists of multiple smart contracts enabling HND token distribution to ecosystem participants. voting power is weighted using locked HND
+`veHND` the same way as `veCRV`is.

 View the [documentation](https://curve.readthedocs.io/dao-overview.html) for a more in-depth explanation of how Curve DAO works.